Civil Demand Letters

-Civil Demand Letters are essentially what they appear to be: a demand for compensation through the civil (as opposed to ‘criminal’) court system.
+Civil Demand Letters are a demand for compensation through the civil (as opposed to ‘criminal’) court system.
 Most commonly, businesses receive what are called “93A Demand Letters” from consumers, those allegedly caught shoplifting receive “Civil Demand Letters” for ‘compensation’, and insurance companies receive “Settlement Demand Letters” from injured parties.
 If you have received a Demand Letter, do not ignore it.
 There are often statutory deadlines to respond in writing, and the failure to do so can inhibit the rights, remedies, defenses and recourse you may otherwise have.

 Massachusetts Gen. Laws, Ch.
 93A

 This is commonly referred to as a 93A Demand Letter.
 In certain circumstances involving unfair and deceptive business practices, this statute requires a claimant to send a written demand letter with specific language to the offending party.

 Pursuant to the statute, the recipient has 30 days to respond to the 93A Demand Letter or to make a reasonable offer of settlement.
 If the recipient does not respond to the 93A Demand Letter or offers no settlement or an unreasonable settlement, then the claimant may be able to recover double (2X) or treble (3X) the amount of damages the claimant suffered plus reasonable attorney’s fees and costs.